 Luke Piwalker: Um, Luke Piwalker.
 I was just noticing that what we learn in this class is too abstract.
 It doesn't seem to be applicable for defeating the Dark Syde.

-Kenobi: Well, Mr. Piwalker, of course it has no applications this is a PURE Force class.
+this is a PURE Force class.
 If you really want to defeat the Dark Syde, you should take Professor Yolambda's class.

 Luke: Professor who?